-Ultrasonically compacted (ultrasonically welded) strands can also be connected to the standard and high-density terminals.
-In this case, please note the tables concerning the wire-size width [▶ 40]!
+It is also possible to connect the Standard and High Density Terminals with ultrasonically "bonded" (ultrasonically welded) conductors.
+In this case, please note the tables concerning the wire-size width [\(\bullet 40\)]!

-4.6.2 Wiring
+4.8.2 Wiring

 Risk of electric shock and damage of device!